Pyzyryab/nvim-config/README.md

 The spacebar is extremely fast and confortable, since I am able to reach it with both hands quickly and without having to make any extrange movements with any of my fingers.

-All the remaps configured for this setup are in the [remap.lua](./lua/therustifyer/remap.lua)
+All the remaps configured for this setup are in the [remap.lua](./lua/therustifyer/remap.lua) or directly set up in the configuration files or each individual plugin

 The most notorious one for me are: